-Same Property results are revenues, expenses and NOI from properties owned by the Trust throughout the comparative periods, which removes the impact of situations that result in the comparative period being less meaningful.
+Same property results are revenues, expenses and NOI from properties owned by the Trust throughout the comparative periods, which removes the impact of situations that result in the comparative period to be less meaningful.
 Some examples include: acquisitions, dispositions, redevelopments or properties going through a lease-up period.

-Repositioned Property results are revenues, expenses and NOI from properties owned by the Trust prior to January 1, 2015.
+Repositioned property results are revenues, expenses and NOI from properties owned by the Trust prior to January 1, 2016.

 Funds from Operations ("FFO") and Adjusted Funds from Operations ("AFFO") are financial measures commonly used by many Canadian real estate investment trusts which should not be considered as an alternative to net income, cash flow from operations, or any other operating or liquidity measure prescribed under GAAP.
-The Trust presents FFO and AFFO in accordance with the REALpac White Paper on Funds from Operations dated February 2018.
+The Trust presents FFO and AFFO in accordance with the REALpac White Paper on Funds from Operations and Adjusted Funds from Operations for IFRS dated February 2019.
 Management considers FFO and AFFO a useful measure of recurring economic earnings.

 Adjusted Cash Flows from Operations ("ACFO") is an additional financial measure of economic cash flow based on the operating cash flows of a business adjusted for specific items.
-The Trust presents ACFO in accordance with the REALpac White Paper dated February 2018.
+The Trust presents ACFO in accordance with the REALpac White Paper dated February 2019.
 Management considers ACFO a useful measure of sustainable cash flow.